-- 6. Turn the water pump switch on. - Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
-Do not forget exterior shower/wash station - Do not forget exterior shower/wash station knobs (if equipped.) - 8.
+- 5. Turn the water pump switch ON. - 6.
+Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.

+Do not forget exterior shower/wash station knobs (if equipped).

 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.